reez/BitcoinUI/README.md

 # WalletUI

-An iOS implementation of [Bitcoin Wallet UI Kit](https://www.figma.com/community/file/916680391812923706/Bitcoin-Wallet-UI-Kit-(work-in-progress)), with example code implementations via Swift Previews.
+An iOS implementation of Bitcoin Wallet UI Kit, with example code implementations via Swift Previews.

 *Both WalletUI and its reference Bitcoin Wallet UI Kit are Work In Progress.*